-I had another set of unfinished IKEA small wooden drawers these were in a slightly different shape than these map drawers.
-I did finish them, this time I gave them a more glamourous makeover using velvet.
+I had another set of unfinished IKEA small wooden drawers; these were in a slightly different shape than the map drawers.
+I finished them; this time, I gave them a more glamorous makeover using velvet.

-If maps and velvet aren’t your style, then there are so many more brilliant and unique ways you can upcycle IKEA mini drawers for your home.
+If maps and velvet aren’t your styles, then there are many more brilliant and unique ways to upcycle IKEA mini drawers for your home.